Lindelani21/Lindelani21/README.md

 - 📫 How to reach me lindelanilethabo21@gmail.com

 - ⚡ Fun fact.
-The first computer mouse was made from wood, lol
+The first computer mouse was made from wood, lol.

 <h3 align="left">Languages and Tools:</h3>